All Of It

 Never underestimate Zionist diligence.
 Israeli authorities have long banned the Palestinian Authority from erecting its own road signs on the West Bank, and after the Adalah decision, Arabic went on road signs, just not directions to any Palestinian towns.
 As if they don’t exist.

-There are, for example, signs to Yitzhar, population 1,700, but not Urif, at least 50% larger.
+There are, for example, signs to Yitzhar, population 1,900, but not Urif, with 2,800.
 And Israel is now replacing Arabic place names, e.g., al-Quds for Jerusalem, with the Hebraicized version, “Urahalim,” in Arabic script.
 Relentlessly erasing Arabic and the places it names.

 Yehuda Shaul, co-founder of Breaking the Silence, calls all this “de facto annexation on steroids,” concrete confirmation that, no matter what, Israel will relinquish only fragments, if anything at all, of the occupied West Bank.
 Bottom line, any two-state solution worthy of the name is already dead on arrival.